 We will also have in-person monthly sessions, day/time to be determined by the enrolled families each year, so that we can maintain community among the families in town.

-The current cost [September 2022-May 2023] is $425 per student for 18 sessions.
 All in-person sessions are included as part of membership with Agudas Israel.

 What is Shalom LinkED?

 Shalom LinkED is an online Jewish education program for students in 1st-6th grade who are unable to participate in education offerings in-person at their Reform congregation.